flrin/UBB-SE-2026-Powerpuff-Girls/README.md

 # Prerequisites
 - Visual Studio 2026
 - \[WinUI application development] from the Visual Studio workloads
-- Docker Desktop
+- MSSM

 # Setup
-### PostgreSQL
+### SQL Server
-1. Open Docker Desktop
-2. Open command line to repo folder
-3. docker-compose up -d
+1. Create a new Database in MSSM
+2. Copy the connection string from MSSM
+3. Add "Initial Catalog=TestsAndInterviews;" to the connection string
+4. In the project in the Env.cs class change the connection string
+5. In MSSM run the sql script in the SQL folder from the project

 ### Project
 1. Open Visual Studio 2026